-2 - 2.5 lbs.Fresh boneless country style ribs (can use frozen, however see the notes below)
+2 - 2.5 lbs.Fresh boneless country style ribs look for more marbled boneless ribs, see notes. (can use frozen, however see the notes below)

 1Tbsp brown sugar

 Lay the country style ribs out on a sheet pan.

 In a small bowl mix together the brown sugar, kosher salt, black pepper, garlic powder, onion powder, smoked paprika (and optional cayenne pepper).
 Stir well until there are no large clumps remaining.